 Added by Earl Woodland on October 11, 2010 at 10:48am —

 Controlling the high levels of dust generated in crushing operations to meet stringent permitting requirements is a difficult challenge for mining engineers.
-At one U.S. copper mine, the use of a cartridge-style dry dust collection system has reduced emissions to a level of only 0.00037 grains/dry… Continue
+At one U.S. copper mine, the use of a cartridge-style dry dust collection system has reduced emissions to a level of only 0.00037 grains/dry standard cubic foot (dscf) average.
+This is just a fraction of… Continue

 Added by Sal Campos on October 11, 2010 at 5:30am —